amgarton47/CS62data-structures/OnTheRoad/project/README.md

 important piece of such a system: given a map of streets and freeways, along with a snapshot of the current traffic between points on the map, your program will be capable of finding the shortest distance or fastest route to get from one location on the map to another.

-You are welcome to work with a partner, but it must be someone that you have not worked with on an assignment earlier in this semester.

 ## Our view of a street map